*Updated December 2022

 Together we offer a wide range of actionable intelligence, and our complimentary functionalities cover almost every angle that decision-makers need to assess to navigate the challenges of innovation and the uncertainties of the future.

-Available for download in a PDF format, the report includes valuable data, technology in sustainable fashion, market predictions, important milestones, case studies, and more.
+The report includes valuable data, technology in sustainable fashion, market predictions, important milestones, case studies, and more.

 The publication covers three topics relevant to sustainable fashion: alternative materials, retail and resell, and sustainable dyes.